 These stats put IT leadership in an alarming predicament.
-First they must attract qualified — often local — individuals, submit offers to suitable candidates, and then go through an newly formed hybrid, or still fully remote, on-boarding process.
-And, even if they are successful and your candidate starts on time, is building an internal team of highly skilled engineers that strategic with turnover percentages being as high as they are?
+First they must attract qualified — often local — individuals, submit offers to suitable candidates, and then go through a newly formed hybrid, or still fully remote, on-boarding process.
+And, even if they are successful and your candidate starts on time, is it worth it to build an internal team of highly skilled engineers that continue to be strategic with turnover percentages being as high as they are?
 Not necessarily.

 Internal Investment May Decrease Flexibility